sterereo/odometrium/README.md

 # ... and stop both motors
 pos_info.stop()

+# also available as blocking, but quite useless then
+# and your motors don't stop spinning!
+pos_info.move(left=50, right=80, blocking=True)

 # increase speed of the left wheel by 10 deg/s
 # and decrease the speed of the right wheel by 20 deg/s